EU AI Act for Filmmakers: What You Need to Know Before August 2, 2026

 The EU AI Act is the world's first comprehensive AI regulation.
 If your film uses AI-generated content and you plan to distribute in Europe — through festivals, sales agents, streamers, or theatrical — you need to understand Article 50's transparency requirements.

 **Key Deadline: August 2, 2026** — This is when Article 50 transparency obligations take full effect.
-Fines for non-compliance can reach €15 million or 3% of global annual turnover.
+Fines for non-compliance can reach €15 million or 3% of global annual turnover (and up to €35 million or 7% for the most serious violations).

 Article 50: Transparency Requirements